-E84 Information Carrier Superclass of:
+Superclass of: E84 Information Carrier

-This class comprises physical objects purposely created by human activity.
-Scope note:
+Scope note: This class comprises physical objects purposely created by human activity.

 No assumptions are made as to the extent of modification required to justify regarding an object as man-made.
 For example, an inscribed piece of rock or a preserved butterfly are both regarded as instances of E22 Man-Made Object.